AaronKutch/specialized-div-rem/README.md

 - The `_asymmetric` functions similar to the `_trifecta` functions, except optimized for CPUs with an asymmetric sized hardware division function such as x86_64's division instruction

-Note that setting the the `asm` feature flag can cause a significant performance improvement for these functions, and is absolutely required for `_asymmetric` to work efficiently.
-The `std` flag is only needed for benchmarks and tests.
+Without any default features on, this crate is in `no_std` mode and only exports macros.
+When the `implement` and `std` flags are on, this crate uses its macros to implement a wide arrangement of division functions for usage in tests and benchmarks.
+Note that setting the the `asm` feature flag is absolutely required for `_asymmetric` to work efficiently.

 Most division algorithms end up doing most of the work to get both the quotient and remainder, which is why these functions return both (and the compiler can inline and optimize away unused results and